jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 A benefit that an employer provides to an employee is not a fringe benefit to the extent to which it— (a) is related to the employee’s health or safety; and (b) is aimed at managing risks to health and safety in the workplace as provided under the Health and Safety at Work Act 2015; and
+  (c) either—
-  (c) would be excluded by section CX 23 from being a fringe benefit if provided on the employer’s premises.
+    (i) would be excluded by section CX 23 from being a fringe benefit if provided on the employer’s premises; or (ii) is personal protective equipment, including clothing, that is used or worn by a person to minimise risks to the person’s health and safety.

 ### CX 25 Benefits provided by charitable organisations
 When not fringe benefit